 Primal Endurance is a groundbreaking book that challenges the conventions of endurance training, for which the approach is too stressful and ineffective.
 Mark Sisson talks also about how cardio, which is the common means of endurance training, causes the body to be dependent on carbohydrates.
-What’s proposed is how one can increase fat metabolism through a holistic approach to exercise (high intensity training) and eating.
+What’s proposed is how one can increase fat metabolism through a holistic approach to exercise (high-intensity training) and eating.

 Narration length: 12 hours and 8 minutes.

 This book combines fitness and meditation, and shows how meditative fitness practice benefits you in terms of positivity and enlightenment.
 It talks about breaking barriers and elevating your performance.
-The author, Clark Hamilton Depue, also tells his personal story on how this practice transformed his life.
+The author, Clark Hamilton Depue, also tells his personal story of how this practice transformed his life.

 Narration length: 8 hours and 53 minutes.